aabalogh/challenge/README.md

 - **Chat Carousel**: Clicking on the chat carousel items resulted in the expected prompts.
 - **Feedback**: The feedback mechanism provided a seamless user experience.
 - **Issues**:

   - The highlight around the themes in the toolbar was confusing and inconsistent.

+    - Steps to reproduce:
+      - Go to landing page
+      - Click on the hamburger menu
+      - Click on "Themes"
+      - Select a "Theme"
+    - Actual results:
+      - Once a theme is selected all other themes are highlighted.
+    - Expected results:
+      - The selected theme should be highlighted.

 #### Check Functionality